 - Spleen: 30%

 - Thyroid: 25% to 39%

-Metastases in the brain usually occur late in stage IV disease and carry the worst prognosis, with an average survival of only 4 months.
+Metastasis in the brain usually occur late in stage IV disease and carry the worst prognosis, with an average survival of only 4 months.

 Can Metastasis be Prevented?

 Melanoma can spread "silently," meaning that you may not experience any symptoms of metastasis.
-Therefore, if you've been treated for early stage melanoma in the past, it is extremely important to perform regular self-examinations of your skin and lymph nodes, keep all your appointments for checkups and practice sun safety.
+Therefore, if you've been treated for early-stage melanoma in the past, it is extremely important to perform regular self-examinations of your skin and lymph nodes, to keep all your appointments for checkups, and practice sun safety.
 There is nothing else an individual can do to prevent metastasis besides being very diligent.
 Catching a recurrence early greatly increases your chances of a successful treatment.
 If the melanoma does spread, it is important to remain positive: remember that while the average prognosis is poor, some people do survive stage IV melanoma.

 "Melanoma: How It Returns, Where It Spreads."
 American Academy of Dermatology.
 20 January 2009.

 King DM.
 "Imaging of metastatic melanoma."
 Cancer Imaging 2006 6:204-8.
 20 January 2009.